Zbeyer/zbeyer-2023/howtosetupmymac.md

 brew install exa
 ```

-wich is similar to `ls` but gives custom colrs÷÷ to files and derectories colors:
+wich is similar to `ls` but gives custom colors to files and derectories colors:

 ![Screenshot 2023-11-11 at 5.13.57 PM](./public/assets/Screenshot%202023-11-11%20at%205.13.57%20PM.jpg)

 ## `cowsay`